digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 For desktops that don't integrate with Qt/KDE themeing, the `qt5ct` and `qt6ct` utilities may be used to alter the overall Qt theme.

-The UI provides an optional ``ambient-light slider`` for simultaneously adjusting all VDUs according to custom per-VDU ambient lux/brightness profiles.
+The UI provides an optional *ambient-light slider* for simultaneously adjusting all VDUs according to custom per-VDU ambient lux/brightness profiles.
 Options are included for semi-automatic adjustment proportional to daylight at a given geographic location, or fully automatic adjustment by accessing hardware light-meters, webcams, or other devices.

-Named ``Preset`` configurations can be saved and recalled.
+Named *Preset* configurations can be saved and recalled.
 For example, presets may be created for night, day, photography, movies, and so forth.
 Presets can be triggered by specific ambient light levels, scheduled according to local solar elevation, vetoed by local weather conditions, or activated by UNIX signals.

-From any UI window, `F1` accesses help, and `F10` accesses the main-menu.
-The main-menu is also available via the hamburger-menu, and also via the right-mouse button in either the main-window or the system-tray icon.
-The main-menu has `ALT-key` shortcuts for all menu items (subject to sufficient letters being available to distinguish all user defined presets).
+From any UI window, `F1` accesses help, and `F10` accesses the *main-menu*.
+The *main-menu* is also available via the hamburger-menu, and also via the right-mouse button in either the main-window or the system-tray icon.
+The *main-menu* has `ALT-key` shortcuts for all menu items (subject to sufficient letters being available to distinguish all user defined presets).

 The main-toolbar includes a stealthy-drag-handle at extreme-left.
 The toolbar